Fred Hiatt

-Early and personal life
+Early life and education

 Hiatt was born in Washington, D.C., the son of Howard Hiatt, a medical researcher, and Doris Bieringer, a librarian who co-founded a reference publication for high school libraries.
-Both of his parents came from Jewish families.
+He is Jewish.
 Hiatt grew up in Brookline, Massachusetts, after his father was named dean of the Harvard School of Public Health.

 Many relatives of his paternal grandfather were killed during the Holocaust.
-His maternal grandfather, Walter H. Bieringer, served as president of the United Service for New Americans which helped to resettle European Jews in the United States after World War II, and served as vice-president of the Associated Jewish Philanthropies of Boston and as a member of a presidential committee which advised the Truman Administration on displaced persons before being named Head of Massachusetts Commission on Refugees in 1957.
-He graduated from Harvard University in 1977, where he wrote at least 22 articles for The Harvard Crimson.
+His maternal grandfather, Walter H. Bieringer, served as president of the United Service for New Americans which helped to resettle European Jews in the United States after World War II, and served as vice-president of the Associated Jewish Philanthropies of Boston and as a member of a presidential committee, which advised the Truman administration on displaced persons before being named Head of Massachusetts Commission on Refugees in 1957.

+He attended Harvard University, where he wrote at least 22 articles for The Harvard Crimson and graduated in 1977.
 Hiatt was married to Washington Post editor and writer Margaret "Pooh" Shapiro from 1984 until his death; the couple lived in Chevy Chase, Maryland, and had three children.